 Learn more about Mt.
 Norquay’s 2020/21 Operational Guidelines.

-While operations are bound to look a little different this winter, you can count on finding amazing ski terrain across 8,000 acres and 3 mountain resorts.
-SkiBig3 has always been known for its wide-open, uncrowded slopes and this year will be no different.
+While operations look a little different this winter, you can count on finding amazing ski terrain across 8,000 acres and 3 mountain resorts.
+SkiBig3 has always been known for its wide-open, uncrowded slopes and this year is no different.
 Being active and outside is guaranteed to provide some respite during this challenging time.
 This winter could be the best time to experience all the outdoor adventures that make this place special.

 In the spirit of keeping things flexible, SkiBig3 is committed to keeping you updated with ongoing health & safety information.
 Should you need to cancel or change your plans this winter our no-questions-asked cancellation policy allows for free changes and cancellations until 3-days prior to arrival.
 To book your winter ski vacation, call 1-844-754-2443 to speak with a reservation specialist or go online to access to some exceptional Ski & Stay Package deals.